Electron100/essrpc/README.md

 Please [see the documentation](https://docs.rs/essrpc) for examples and more details.

 # Status
 Alpha.
-Things are expected to work, but little real world usage has occurred.
+Things are expected to work, but only a small amount of real world usage has occurred.

 # Configurable Features
 + `async_client`: Enables [asynchronous clients](https://docs.rs/essrpc/0.2.0/essrpc/#asynchronous-clients)